 The Business Intelligence vendor QlikTech has released a new version of its flagship QlikView Business Intelligence.
 In this version a complete new concept is added to the existing capabilities: set based analysis.

 Users are now able to select one or more members of a dimension and all the figures on the screen are automatically adjusted.
-Regardless of the visualization.
-Even on custom-made dashboards selections are adjusted if necessary The selection possibilities are almost endless.
+Regardless of the visualisation.
+Even on custom-made dashboards selections are adjusted if necessary.
+The selection possibilities are almost endless.
 The newest version offers nested selections, inclusions, exclusions and so forth.

 Other new features of QlikView 8.5 are:

 - embedding QlikView directly into business applications